 *gives up trying to wipe away tears, looks back with pride and amazement instead*

 Naturally, with over two thousand posts published on the Cordite site since I became editor in 2001, there is an awful lot of untold content that is not covered by this quite arbitrary Top Eleven.
-You can check out the Simply the Best: Cordite’s Top Thirty Posts for 2008, 2009, 2010 and 2011.
+You can check out the Simply the Best: Cordite’s Top Thirty Posts for 2011.
 If that’s not enough, why, just click on a random post.
 What have you got to lose?

 Words are bullets.
 Poetry is code.